kostaman/LED_Matrix-1/README.md

 Therefore converting this to something not based in Linux would be straightforward, given it can generate L2 packets.

+I am not planning to add support for anything other than ColorLight.
+There are other options and I am aware of how to do that.
+However I am impressed with ColorLights receivers even considering the PWM issue.
+I had a bad experience with Linsn.
+The card died for unknown reason(s), software quality was lower, software is harder to work with, and PWM issues are worse.
+Here is an [example](https://github.com/FalconChristmas/fpp/blob/master/src/channeloutput/Linsn-RV9.cpp) that roughly matches my understanding of how it would work.

 ## License
 This project is licensed under standard GPL 3.
 A copy is available [here](https://github.com/daveythacher/LED_Matrix/blob/main/LICENSE), for more details about terms and conditions that apply.